 However, your share of FICA and Medicare is automatically deducted from state plan benefit payments.
 If you have any garnishments or unpaid disability taxes, those will be deducted as well.

 Your taxable benefits will then be reported to your employer in January of the year following the receipt of your benefits.
 Your employer will include that information on your W-2 annual earnings statement.

 Seems like a lot to know doesn't it?
 Well, contacting your local independent insurance agent about all disability programs and insurance is the best resource you could have.
 They are not afraid of the state disability programs and know the ins and out of them better than most.

 What Benefits Does the New Jersey Disability Program Offer?

 Like most other disability insurance policies, this is no different when it comes to the basics.
 The New Jersey disability program offers supplementation of income, which comes out to be two-thirds of your average weekly pay rate.

-The maximum weekly benefit the New Jersey Disability Program paid out in 2019 is $650.
+The maximum weekly benefit the New Jersey disability program paid out in 2019 was $650.
 All calculations of your weekly rate can be found on the Department of Labor and Workforce website for the state of New Jersey here.